g1a/composer-test-scenarios/README.md

   - `--create-lockfile`: create a composer.lock file to commit.
 This is the default.
   - `--no-lockfile`: create a modified composer.json file, but omit the composer.lock file.
 You may specify this option for any scenario that has only **highest** or **lowest** tests.
 A lock file is required to do **current** tests.
   - `--remove org/project`: remove a project from this scenario (e.g. to remove an optional component for testing on an earlier version of php.)
-- The 'dependency-licenses' line will copy the license information for your project's dependencies into the end of your project's LICENSE file, if it exists.
+- The 'dependency-licenses' line in the `post-update-cmd` will copy the license information for your project's dependencies into the end of your project's LICENSE file, if it exists.
+This makes it easy for prospective users of your project to see that all of your dependencies are properly licensed.
+As a service, this cript also extends teh copyright in the LICENSE to encompass the current year whenever the list of licenses is updated.
+This script is idempotent.

 #### Install scenarios

-Use the [example .travis.yml]() file as a starting point for your tests.
+Use the [example .travis.yml](example .travis.yml) file as a starting point for your tests.
 Alter the test matrix as necessary to test highest, current and/or lowest dependencies as desired for each of the scenarios.
 Any scenario referenced in your `.travis.yml` file must be defined in your `composer.json` file.
 The Travis test matrix will define the php version to use in the test, the scenario to use, and whether to do a lowest, current or highest test.

 - Define the `SCENARIO` environment variable to name the scenario to test.
 If this variable is not defined, then the composer.json / composer.lock at the root of the project will be used for the test run.
 - Use the `HIGHEST_LOWEST` environment variable to specify whether a lowest, current or highest test should be done.
-  - To do a **highest** test, set `HIGHEST_LOWEST=update`.
+  - To do a **highest** test, set `DEPENDENCIES=highest`.
-  - To do a **lowest** test, set `HIGHEST_LOWEST="update --prefer-lowest"`.
+  - To do a **lowest** test, set `DEPENDENCIES=lowest`.
-  - To do a **current** test, do leave `HIGHEST_LOWEST` undefined.
+  - To do a **current** test, set `DEPENCENCIES=lock`, or leave it undefined.

 With this setup, all that you need to do to create your scenarios is to run `composer update`.
 Commit the entire contents of the generated `scenarios` directory.
 Thereafter, every subsequent time that you run `composer update`, your scenario lock files will also be brought up to date.
 Commit the changes to your scenarios directory whenever you commit your updated `composer.lock` file.